-Years ago I learned an organic gardening technique called companion gardening (inter-cropping).
-For those of us that do not want to use chemicals on our garden for pest control, companion planting can naturally prevent certain insects from destroying our crop.
+Years ago, I learned an organic gardening technique called companion gardening (also known as intercropping).
+For those of us that do not want to use chemicals in our garden for pest control, companion planting can naturally prevent certain insects from destroying our crop.
 It doesn’t matter the size of your garden, you can benefit from this technique.

-When companion planting, you can plant herbs, flowers and other vegetable in the same area to help in the pest control.
+When companion planting, you can plant herbs, flowers, and other vegetables in the same area to help in the pest control.
 Remember certain herbs tend to take over, like mint.
 It’s alright to keep them I a planter and place the planter in the garden.
 This way the roots of the mint will not take over the rest of your garden.

-Sequential planting is another form of companion planting.
-Sequential consist of planting two different plants in the same area at different times.
-Squash plants can not be put in the ground until late spring; the big leaves will take over an area.
+Another form of companion planting is called sequential planting.
+This consists of planting two different plants in the same area at different times.
+Squash plants cannot be put in the ground until late spring; the big leaves will take over an area.
 Before it is time to plant the squash you can plant spinach or lettuce in that space and get a crop out of them before it is time to plant the squash.
 This is the best way to make use of your entire garden all season.
 I can usually get two crops of green beans out of one season.
 After my first crop is complete I will plant a second crop in the same area.

 Last but not least, I learned years ago from the farmer’s wife down the road.
 Water your garden in the early morning hours.
 If you water your garden in the evening, the insects are drawn to your plants to get a drink for themselves.
 Watering early allows the moisture to be off the leaves, so they do not burn.
 Gardening the organic way doesn’t have to be difficult, it is a matter of know what your plants need and how to provide them with the perfect environment.